Hisense C2 Ultra Projector Review

 Gaming

 The Hisense C2 Ultra is a great gaming projector.
-The projector's brightness is very strong, so colors hold up even with a couple of lights on, and the laser light engine covers a very wide gamut, making HDR games look vivid.
+The projector's brightness is very strong, so colors hold up even with a couple of lights on, and the laser light engine covers a very wide gamut.
 It also supports Dolby Vision when gaming on an Xbox console.
-Contrast is pretty good, but the black floor still rises in dark rooms, so shadow-heavy titles won't look very inky.
+Contrast is great, but the black floor still rises in very dark scenes, so shadow-heavy titles won't look very inky.
 It's also responsive at all resolution and refresh rate combos, and especially so at 1080p @ 240Hz, making it a solid pick for console and PC gamers alike.

 Pros